How to create a sales academy

 92% of learners believe that community based learning gives them a greater sense of belonging.

-Many salespeople say they feel more focussed and clear on what their obligations are once sales academies have been launched.
+Many sales professionals say they feel more focussed and clear on what their obligations are once sales academies have been launched.

 Sales managers often gain a richer understanding of the kind of candidates they need to seek out to drive your business forward.
 A sales academy can drive revenue, generate a healthy return on investment, boost career progression and reduce staff turnover rates.

-It can make employees more motivated to learn and develop their skills, and ensure training is directed exactly where it’s needed.
+It can make sales professionals more motivated to learn and develop their skills, and ensure training is directed exactly where it’s needed.

-It can also improve your workplace culture, transforming your environment into one where all employees are eager to continue learning.
+It can also improve your workplace culture, transforming your environment into one where all sales professionals are eager to continue learning.

 7. Long term benefits of filling capability gaps